liushihao456/symbols-outline.el/README.md

 - `symbols-outline-ignore-variable-symbols`: whether to ignore variable nodes.
 Default `t`.
 - `symbols-outline-collapse-functions-on-startup`: whether to collapse function nodes on startup to hide the parameter nodes.
 - `symbols-outline-initial-folded-node-kinds`: kinds of nodes that will be folded on startup.
 Check out the variable `symbols-outline--kind-face-alist` for available node kinds.
+- `symbols-outline-format-symbol-name-p`: whether to format symbol names in the outline window.
+Default `t`.